-The objectives of Relationships and Sex Education are;
+The objectives of Relationship and Sex Education are;

-- To provide the knowledge and information to which all pupils are entitled - To clarify/reinforce existing knowledge - To raise pupils' self esteem and confidence, especially in their relationships with others; - To help pupils understand their sexual feelings and behaviour, so they can lead fulfilling and enjoyable lives; - To help pupils' develop skills (language, decision making, choice, assertiveness) and make the most of their abilities. - To provide the confidence to be participating members of society and to value themselves and others; - To help gain access to information and support
+- To provide the knowledge and information to which all pupils are entitled. - To clarify/reinforce existing knowledge. - To raise pupils' self-esteem and confidence, especially in their relationships with others; - To help pupils understand their sexual feelings and behaviour, so they can lead fulfilling and enjoyable lives; - To help pupils' develop skills (language, decision making, choice, assertiveness) and make the most of their abilities. - To provide the confidence to be participating members of society and to value themselves and others; - To help gain access to information and support. - To develop skills for a healthier and safer lifestyle.

-- To develop skills for a healthier safer lifestyle - To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media - To respect and care for their bodies - To be prepared for puberty and adulthood
+- To develop and use communication skills and assertiveness skills to cope with the influences of their peers and the media.

+- To respect and care for their bodies.

+- To be prepared for puberty and adulthood.

-The teaching programme for Relationship and Sex education Legal requirements
+The teaching programme for Sex and Relationship Education Legal requirements